Starcounter/Docs/docs/star-tool.md

 Formatting options:

-- `c` – The name of the column that the index is registered on.
+- `c` – Include the name of the column that the index is registered on.
-- `b` – The name of the table that holds the column that the index is registered on.
+- `b` – Include the name of the table that holds the column that the index is registered on.

 To list all indexes of the `MyApp.Superhero` table of an existing database located at `C:\databases\mydb`, including only the name of the column of the index, we run: